ckeditor/ckeditor5/docs/builds/guides/development/online-builder.md

 ### Choosing plugins

-The basic build come with a predefined set of plugins.
+The basic build comes with a predefined set of plugins grouped in the bar at the top of the page.
 Take a moment to check these options out.
-You can freely remove those, that will not be used in your build.
+You can freely remove the ones that will not be used in your build.

 <!-- Need an image of the basic plugins selection -->

-Below the preselected plugins, you will find a large collection of features that can be added to the custom build.
-Choose the one you need.
+Below the top bar with preselected plugins, you will find a large collection of features that can be added to the custom build.
+Choose the ones that best suit your needs.

 <!-- Need an image of the plugins selection -->

 <info-box hint>
 	Note that some of the plugins require other plugins to work.
-These mentioned in the **Require plugin** section of the description box.
+These dependencies are mentioned in the **Require plugin** section of the description box for each plugin.
+If this section is not present - the plugin doesn't need any other plugin to work.
 </info-box>

-Once you choose all the desired plugins, press the **Next step** button.
+Once you choose all the desired plugins, press the **Next step** button on the top right.

 ### Toolbar composition

 Next step allows you to compose the toolbar.
-A simple drag-and-drop workspace allows for adding buttons representing the chosen plugins to the toolbars.
+A simple drag-and-drop workspace allows for adding buttons (representing the plugins chosen in the previous step) to the toolbars.
 The user may change the order of the buttons and group them accordingly.

 <!-- Need an image of the toolbar editor -->

 <info-box hint>
-	Note that some of the buttons are pre-placed and are grayed out.
-To move one of these, drag them from the lower bar into the upper bar - they will become focused and can be moved around.
+	Some of the buttons are pre-placed and are grayed out.
+To move one of these, drag them from the lower bar into the upper bar - they will become focused and can be then moved around.
 </info-box>

-Once you design the toolbar, press the **Next step** button.
+Once you finish designing the toolbar, press the **Next step** button on the top right.

 ### Choosing the defaut language

-This is simply - just scroll the list of available languages and check the one you want to be the main editor language.
+Scroll the list of available languages and check the one you want to be the main language of your editor build.

 <info-box hint>
 	All other languages will still be available in the `translations` folder.